michaelmosch15/CPE487galaga/README.md

 # Final Project: Video Game Galaga

 * This project implements a simplified version of the classic arcade game **Galaga** on the Digilent Nexys A7-100T FPGA board using VHDL.
-  * The project utilizes the VGA interface to display the game state on a monitor (800x600 @ 60Hz).
+  * The project utilizes the VGA interface to display the game state on a monitor
-  * It demonstrates complex state management, collision detection, and VGA signal generation.

 ## Project Description & Behavior